thzandvl/xbox-shipping/ASAPIOSetup.md

 ```

-When the response code is '201 - Created', then the message successfully arrived in the Service Bus Queue.
+When the HTTP response code is '201 - Created', then the message successfully arrived in the Service Bus Queue.